danowarr/synced-up-player/README.md

 mpv/ffmpeg installed locally for development — see "Running from source" below.

+## Kodi backend

+Instead of pasting a stream URL, the TV side can control an already-running Kodi instance instead of mpv — useful for anything Kodi already handles well, including DRM-protected content via whatever Kodi's own addons (e.g. `inputstream.adaptive`) give you access to.
+This app itself never touches DRM either way — Kodi does the actual decrypting and playing, using access you already have; this app only ever sends play/pause/speed commands and reads back status.
+Radio is unaffected regardless — it's always mpv, always via a pasted link.

+**Setup**: in Kodi, go to Settings → Services → Control and enable "Allow remote control via HTTP" (Kodi requires a username/password here even for localhost-only access).
+In this app, switch the TV backend dropdown to Kodi, enter the host/port/credentials, start playback in Kodi itself first, then hit Connect — this doesn't load anything, it just takes over control of whatever's already playing, the same idea as pointing a remote at a TV that's already on.

+**Saving credentials**: check "Remember (encrypted)" after a successful connect to skip retyping next time.
+This uses Electron's built-in `safeStorage`, not plaintext.
+On Linux specifically, real encryption only happens if an OS keyring (GNOME Keyring, KWallet) is actually running — without one, saving is refused outright with a clear error rather than silently falling back to a weak scheme.
+See the comments in `credentialStore.js` for why that matters.

+**How stall detection works, and its real limits**: Kodi doesn't push a buffering notification the way mpv does, so `kodiPlayer.js` polls `Player.GetProperties` on a short interval and combines two signals — `cachepercentage` dipping, confirmed by playback position actually failing to advance across consecutive polls — before declaring a real stall.
+This deliberately trades some detection latency for fewer false positives; see the comments in `kodiPlayer.js` for the reasoning and the tunable constants (`CACHE_HEALTHY_THRESHOLD`, `STALL_CONFIRM_POLLS`, `POLL_INTERVAL_MS`).
+When a stall is detected, the other stream gets seeked to correct for however long detection took — an *estimate* on the way into a stall (a fully-frozen reading can't reveal exactly when within a poll interval it began; that's a real information limit, not a tuning problem — see `kodiPlayer.js`'s comments for the proof), and an *exact* correction coming out of one (a partial position advance on the recovery poll directly reveals how far the source got ahead).

+**Known gap**: very short stutters can still slip through undetected — the same confirmation window that filters out false positives has a floor on how brief a real stall it can catch.
+The likely next step is a small Kodi addon running in-process (skipping the HTTP round-trip that's the current dominant source of latency) pushing notifications out via Kodi's own `JSONRPC.NotifyAll` rather than us polling from outside — see `kodiPlayer.js`'s file comment for more.

+**Known rough edge**: Right now if you connect kodi, you cannot go back to using mpv player as the tv backend without restarting Synced Up Player.
+The next patch will fix this.

+**Two Kodi-specific quirks worth knowing**, both handled in `kodiPlayer.js`:
+- Manual-align nudge only works with specific speed values on Kodi (2x, not mpv's gentle 1.5x) — Kodi's `SetSpeed` only accepts certain step values for live content, confirmed by testing.
+- Returning to normal speed on Kodi needs a forced-resume call right after `SetSpeed(1)` — that command alone can report success without actually un-fast-forwarding a live stream.
+Confirmed by testing, not just theorized.

 ## Finding a stream URL to paste

+Only relevant for the mpv backend — skip this if you're using Kodi.

 This app needs a direct link to an HLS (`.m3u8`) stream for each side — not a webpage URL.
 Most sites that embed a live video player don't show